Department of Computer Science

 Department of Psychology

-Applications are being accepted for one tenure-track position in Clinical Psychology at the Assistant Professor rank, effective July 1, 2025 (Thunder Bay campus).
-Applicants with research interests and training expertise (i.e., graduate teaching, clinical training/supervision, and research supervision) in any area of clinical psychology are encouraged to apply.
+Lakehead University, Thunder Bay Campus, invites applications for a teaching-focused tenure-track appointment at the rank of Assistant Professor in the Faculty of Health and Behavioural Sciences / Department of Psychology.
+Applicants with teaching interests and training expertise (i.e., graduate teaching, clinical training/supervision, and research supervision) in any area of clinical psychology are encouraged to apply.
 The academic rank of the appointment will be commensurate with the qualifications of the successful candidate.
+The position will commence on August 1st, 2025.

 The successful candidate will:

-2. Be registered or eligible for registration in Clinical Psychology with the College of Psychologists of Ontario (CPO).
+- Be registered or eligible for registration in Clinical Psychology with the College of Psychologists and Registered Psychotherapists of Ontario (CPRO).

-7. Demonstrated commitments to equity, diversity, decolonization, inclusion, belonging, and social justice
+- Demonstrated commitments to equity, diversity, decolonization, inclusion, belonging, and social justice.

 Lakehead is a comprehensive university with a reputation for innovative programs and cutting-edge research.
 Our campuses are located in Thunder Bay on the traditional lands of the Fort William First Nation, Signatory to the Robinson Superior Treaty of 1850 and in Orillia on the traditional territory of the Anishinaabeg, and Rama First Nation.
 Lakehead University acknowledges the history that many nations hold in the areas around our campuses and is committed to a relationship with Métis and Inuit and First Nations peoples.
 Lakehead has approximately 10,000 students and 2,160 faculty and staff.
 With an emphasis on collaborative learning and independent critical thinking and a multidisciplinary teaching approach, Lakehead offers a variety of degree and diploma programs at the undergraduate, graduate, and doctoral levels through its nine faculties, including Business Administration, Education, Engineering, Health and Behavioural Sciences, Natural Resources Management, Science and Environmental Studies, Social Sciences and Humanities, Graduate Studies, and Faculty of Law.
 For further information, please visit: www.lakeheadu.ca.